sdb317/DataWorkbenchImport/README.md

-# How to import a Rodent sheet
+# How to import a curated Rodent sheet

 The workflow takes a Google Sheet from **Phase 6B** of **Tier 1 Curation Rodents** and applies a number of **ETL** (Extract, Transform & Load) operations to post to the the **DataWorkbench**.